PTOYMatrix/ptoymatrix-testnet-client-members-only-/README.md

 ### getUserProfile

-This service is used to get user profile from PTOY Network (testnet).
+This service is used to get user profile from PTOYMatrix Network (testnet).

 > Parameters